16 Best Java Courses for 2024: Write Once, Run Everywhere

 Fortunately for you, I’ve scoured the web to uncover the cream of the crop — up-to-date Java courses (many use Java 11 or 17) that not only teach the fundamentals, but also advanced topics used in the real world: design patterns and concurrency, unit-testing with JUnit 5, GUI programming with Swing and JavaFX, and the ever-popular back-end web development with Spring 3 and Spring Boot 6.

-Authored by university professors and seasoned Java professionals, most of these resources are free, with some paid gems worth every penny.
+Authored by university professors and seasoned Java professionals, many of these resources are free, with some paid gems worth every penny.

 And for the other half of Java developers that prefer reading to watching, I’ve also thrown in a couple of books, some of which are considered must-read by the Java community.